 Raised in California and transplanted to Utah.
 Married my college sweetheart from Montana, and we are raising 4 nuggets together.
 I love all things DIY projects and doing them on a budget.
 I don’t mind messing up and am ok with the 90/10 rule - nothing is perfect over here and it’s fine by me!
 Encouraging all ‘wanna-be’ DIYers to just get out there and try it!
 You will be so glad you did.”

-Want to create simple yard decor on a budget?
+Do you want to create simple yard decor on a budget?
 My kiddos love creepy decor, so years ago I set out to find an inexpensive way to take our yard decor up a notch.
 I created a Do It Yourself Halloween Pallet Fence and it is so easy.
 This tutorial will teach you how to make it in just an afternoon.

-Wood pallets can be found in many places.
-Local brick yards, an online marketplace, or your local hardware store.
-Keep your eye out for these because often they are free for the first to pick up.
+Wood pallets can be found in many places; local brick yards, an online marketplace, or your local hardware store.
+Keep your eye out for these because often, they are free for the first to pick up.
 They make amazing Halloween Wood Pallet Fences.

-If you are going to put it inside you definitely need to wash your wood to protect your home from mold and bugs.
+If you are going to put it inside, you definitely need to wash your wood to protect your home from mold and bugs.
 Additionally, if you are using it outside but storing it inside, you will need to sanitize it.

 I have written an entire post on cleaning and sanitizing old wood that you can read here.

 You will need to use your Circular Saw for this.
 Make sure you wear glasses to protect your eyes.

 Cut two pieces (bases) of your old pallet or 1×4 weathered wood to equal lengths – roughly 3-4 feet (depending on long you want your fence to be).
 Set aside.

 Next you will cut 6 pieces (fence posts) of your wood 2-2 1/2 feet long (depending on how tall you want your fence).
 I make some shorter or taller for an old look.